ababed29/ababed29/index.md

 * Lab 4, Part 1

     Again, this lab made me really enjoy and have fun with coding.
 When I can create a program that takes a user's input, and gives the user useful information that is convenient to them, they tend to be my favorites.
+Using math to get an output you wouldn't normally obtain is a topic I look forward to in the future.